idplay/sketchy-thoughts-tumblr-theme/README.md

 # Sketchy Thoughts Tumblr Theme

-Sketchy Thoughts is a playful, fun and inspirational Tumblr Theme inspired by the creativity that only pen and paper gives.
+[Sketchy Thoughts][st] is a playful, fun and inspirational Tumblr Theme inspired by the creativity that only pen and paper gives.
 It's small, focused and degrades gracefully in older browsers.